ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 ```

 4. run\_ec\_data\_generator.py
 This script generates simulated datasets modeled after true data.
-As input, this script requires satmut\_utils call output summary.txt files for a true mutagenized library and a non-mutagenized negative control library.
-It generates codon-permutation variants, subsamples them to balance true and false positives, and configures variant frequencies by estimating parameters for SNPs and MNPs using variants the mutagenized summary.txt file (only using those matching the mutagenesis signature).
+As input, it requires satmut\_utils call output summary.txt files for a true mutagenized library and a non-mutagenized negative control library.
+It then generates codon-permutation variants, subsamples them to balance true and false positives, and configures variant frequencies by estimating parameters for SNPs and MNPs using variants the mutagenized summary.txt file (optionally for those variants only matching the mutagenesis signature).
 It finally invokes satmut\_utils sim to generate the simulated dataset.

 satmut\_utils call should be ran thereafter (ideally with loose quality parameters: -m 1 -q 1 -e 150) to extract quality features and complete the validation dataset.
 R utilities for training machine learning models on the resulting calls are provided in src/prototype/modeling_utils.R.

 5. run\_read\_generator.py.

 This may be used to simulate paired-end targeted RNA-sequencing reads given a reference FASTA.
 Useful for generating input reads for sim.
-However, I recommend one of the many Next-Generation Sequencing read simulators that construct error models to generate more realistic test reads.
+However, one of the many Next-Generation Sequencing read simulators that construct error models are recommended to generate more realistic test reads.

 To generate error-free, tiled RNA read alignments, provide a transcript reference FASTA and target BED file.
 Split the transcript target region into chunks with span roughly [read length - 2\*(average primer length)] if the target region requires multiple tiles.
 Then run with --make\_amplicons but *not* --rna.
 (Use of --rna is for simulation of random RNA fragments and when starting with a genomic reference FASTA).

 --make\_amplicons is intended for direct simulation of reads from a transcript FASTA.
 For general DNA or RNA read generation using a genome FASTA and standard GFF annotations, omit --make\_amplicons.
 In this mode, generated fragments start and end at random coordinates in the sequence space informed by the --frag\_length argument.

-As an example, for 2 x 150 bp chemistry I create ~100 bp interleaved target chunks in BED format and configure the number of reads to generate for each amplicon by the BED score field.
-Finally, I pass --make\_amplicons and --slop_length 0 so that reads start at the termini of the targets.
+As an example, for 2 x 150 bp chemistry, create ~100 bp interleaved target chunks in BED format and configure the number of reads to generate for each amplicon by the BED score field.
+Finally, pass --make\_amplicons and --slop_length 0 so that reads start at the termini of the targets.